Rust-Scientific-Computing/feotensor/README.md

 # feotensor

-A tensor library for scientific computing in Rust
+A tensor library for scientific computing in Rust.